Review team delivery plans in Azure Boards

 Work items appear in the prioritized order listed for the sprint backlog, which inherits the priority from the product backlog.

-You can interact with the plan in the following ways:
+Use your plan in the following ways:

 - Scroll the view vertically to view teams that appear lower within the plan view.